AB 1540 (M. GONZALEZ) 988 Suicide & Crisis Lifeline: LGBTQ+ Youth – Support

 Sacramento, CA 95814

-It is for those reasons that LIVE must oppose Assembly Bill 579 (Castillo) and ask for your “no” vote.
-If you have any questions, or if LIVE can provide assistance on this bill or any other legislation, please do not hesitate to contact me at agaribaymena@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org
+It is for these reasons that LIVE opposes SB 622 (Grove) and asks for your “No” vote.
+If you have any questions, or if LIVE can provide assistance on this bill or any other legislation, please do not hesitate to contact me at agaribaymena@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.

 In Community,